Australia boost semi-final hopes

 |Scorecard; Tables

-Australia boosted their chances of qualifying for the ICC Men's T20 World Cup with an eight-wicket thrashing of already-eliminated Bangladesh in Dubai.
+Australia boosted their hopes of qualifying for the Men's T20 World Cup semi-finals with an eight-wicket thrashing of already-eliminated Bangladesh in Dubai.

 Bangladesh were bowled out for just 73 and Australia chased the target in 6.2 overs to significantly improve their net run-rate and climb above South Africa into second place in Group 1.

 Aaron Finch made 40 and David Warner 18 before Mitchell Marsh pulled for six to win the game with 82 balls to spare.
+Adam Zampa took a career-best 5-19.

 It was a woeful batting display from Bangladesh but Mitchell Starc exploited the early swing with the left-armer and Josh Hazlewood both taking two wickets.